Introduction to Perl readdir

 —some Perl script logic codes based upon the user requirements—

 The above codes are the basic syntax for the readdir() method in the Perl script.
-Whenever we used readdir() method before that we must used the opendir(DIR, $var name) the DIR is the argument that is going to be used for the next directory fetched by the DIRHANDLE lists.
+Whenever we used the readdir() method before, we just used the opendir(DIR, $var name).

 How readdir function work in Perl?